Clover POS Review

 Ok, I’m done with the bashing part of Clover.
 I just don’t understand companies that don’t set-up their business to be as helpful and user-friendly to their customers.
 Poo on them.
 With that said, I digress.
 Let’s continue on with the review…

 In Case You Were Wondering What Our #1 Restaurant POS System is…

 Who Should Use Clover POS?

-- Small to mid-sized bars and restaurants
+- Small to mid-sized full-service restaurants

 - Coffee shops

 If you are a larger restaurant or brewery or chain restaurant, Clover is not going to be the best POS system for you.
 Clover is best for smaller to mid-sized venues, and even then, it isn’t the best POS system for this.
 There are other POS systems that I would recommend for smaller restaurants that rank above Clover.

 Clover POS Pros and Cons

 The pros and cons for Clover POS are a mixed bag.

 - Very easy to use and set-up